Nehemiahogah/Executive-Retail-Insights-Report/README.md

   - Which regions or states are generating the highest and lowest sales revenue?
   - Who are our most valuable customer segments based on total purchase value?
   - Which brands or products are underperforming and may need attention or replacement?
-  - What percentage of total revenue comes from our top-performing products or categories?
+  - What percentage of total sales comes from our top-performing products or categories?

  Product Team wanted to know;
   - Which product categories are driving the most sales?
   - Which product brands/types are growing or declining over time?
-  - What are our top-performing and lowest-performing products?
   - Are certain product types more popular in certain regions or segments?
   - How diverse is our product portfolio in terms of sales distribution?
+  - What are the top 3 product category in each country that drives our sales
+  - What brand drives most sales in each customer segment and age group?

 ### Data Structure Overview
   Novamart Ltd. retail transactional data contains information about customers, their purchases, products, and transaction details.
 The data includes various attributes such as customer ID, name, email, phone, address, city, state, zipcode, country, age, gender, income, customer segment, last purchase date, total purchases, amount spent, product category, product brand, product type, feedback, shipping method, payment method, and order status.